Skip to content

 The union’s latest contract expired Nov.
 7, and the 5,000-member local voted unanimously on Nov.
 16 to authorize leaders to call a strike if needed during contract negotiations.

 TWU last went on strike in the fall of 2016.
-High school attendance plummeted to 61% on the first day of the strike, compared to 87% the day before, The Inquirer reported at the time.
+High school attendance plummeted to 61% on the first day of the strike, compared with 87% the day before, The Inquirer reported at the time.
 Attendance rebounded to 71% on the strike’s second day.